melezhik/swat/README.md

 ## Routes

-Routes are http resources a tested web application should has.
+Routes are http resources a tested web application should have.

 Swat utilize file system _representing_ all existed routes as sub directories paths in the project root directory.
 Let we have a following project layout: